chevereto/v4-docs/guides/plesk/README.md

 # 🎛 Plesk

 ::: tip
-There's no *better* or *worse* deploy alternative.
-Chevereto can be deployed anywhere and if this guide doesn't suit your needs don't hesitate to check our other guides.
+The *best* deploy alternative for Chevereto is [Docker](../docker/README.md).
+But Chevereto can be deployed anywhere and this guide may suit your needs.
 :::

 Plesk is a web panel software available in managed servers, which are machines where the system libraries are installed and provisioned by your provider.
 In managed servers there's no need to install packages or compile libraries as Plesk provides an user interface for configuring the server.